christophernhill/mitrc/index.md

-This page provides a summary list of key computing resources that are available to support research.
+This page provides a summary list of some of the key computing resources that are available to support research.

 ## MIT cloud credits program